Q: What is DebiCheck?

 Q: Will it require extra effort and time?

-information is correct and then to confirm the information in the way your bank requires.
-It may be as
+is correct and then to confirm the information in the way your bank requires.
+It may be as simple as

-simple as pressing confirm on your banking app, typing in a ‘1’ on a USSD string or typing in a code
+pressing confirm on your banking app, typing in a ‘1’ on a USSD string or typing in a code on your cellphone.

 Q: Why is it important for the bank to have my correct cellphone number?

-confirmation will likely be through your cellphone.
-Remember, DebiCheck is all about putting you in control
+will likely be through your cellphone.
+Remember, DebiCheck is all about putting you in control and allowing

-and allowing you to confirm your DebiCheck debit orders directly with your bank.
-For this to happen,
+you to confirm your DebiCheck debit orders directly with your bank.
+For this to happen, your bank has

 Q: Will I have to go into the bank branch to do a DebiCheck confirmation?

-make a number of options available for you to electronically confirm your DebiCheck debit order, for
+a number of options available for you to electronically confirm your DebiCheck debit order, for example

 Q: How will it work?